wawle/wordplay/README.md

+# step 1

+npm i -g parcel

+# step 2

+npm i -g json-server

+# step 3

+npm install

+# step 4

+npm run start:parcel

+# step 5

+npm run start:db

 # wordplay

 The game is played by deriving a new word from the last letter of the word.

 #### chair -> random -> middle -> earth -> horizon -> …

-Of course, it is forbidden for the contestants to repeat the terms that have been said before, and within a certain period of time.
+it is forbidden for the contestants to repeat the terms that have been said before, and within a certain period of time.

 The chain needs to continue.
 Do this with JavaScript and webkit's Speech Recognition.